Updated: August 8, 2022 by Kristen Chapple

 Cats and milk.
 It is a perfect match, well, at least in cartoons and movies.
 But, is that really so?
 Can cats drink milk?
 Most people would think it’s a silly question.
 It sounds like “Can fish swim?”, “Do dogs like bones?” or “Is the Pope Catholic?”.
 Cats and milk go together in popular culture, just like mice and cheese, monkeys and bananas, bears and honey, rabbits and carrots.
 Some of these common pairs are true, while others are just myths.
 If you believe that milk is great for cats, I have shocking news for you!
 It’s not even close!
 Most adult cats are lactose intolerant which means that they shouldn’t drink milk.

 However, it’s not that simple.
 I can’t just say that milk is absolutely bad for cats.
-Some cats can drink milk without feeling any discomfort.
+Some cats can drink milk (including non-dairy options like almond milk or oat milk) without feeling any discomfort.
 So, let’s dig deeper to explain cats and milk relationship.

 Table of Contents